"Tet-a-tet" is a Haitian phrase meaning “working in partnership.”

-Father Pascal is pastor of St. Laurent parish in Les Cayes and director of Catholic education for the Diocese of Les Cayes, Haiti.
+Father Pascal is Rector of the Les Cayes campus of Universite Notre Dame d’ Haiti.
 From about 1997 to 2004, Father Pascal was pastor of St. Pierre parish in Baradères.
 He personally knows many of the coffee growers Just Haiti is working with.
 Following his pastorship at St. Pierre, Father Pascal left Haiti to study at the Institut Catholique de Paris in France.
 He received a Master’s Degree in Education and is currently completing his doctoral studies.
 After returning to Haiti, he was appointed director of Développement Communautaire Chrétien Haïtien (Christian Development Program for Haitian Communities) in Les Cayes, Haiti.
 The DCCH is a division of Caritas International in Haiti that is concerned with developing subsistence agriculture projects.
 In addition to his other responsibilities, Father Pascal is chaplain and professor at the Catholic University in Les Cayes, and also teaches at the state university in Les Cayes.

 Kim Lamberty, President

-Kim has been developing and managing faith-based justice, peace, cross-cultural, and community service programs for over 25 years.
+Kim has been developing and managing justice, peace, cross-cultural, and community service programs for over 25 years.
 She is currently Executive Director of the Quixote Center.
 Previously she was director of justice, peace and integrity of creation at the Society of the Sacred Heart United States and Canada Province.
-Previously she was director of university programs at Catholic Relief Services in Baltimore, where she also works to strengthen the overseas mission programs of Catholic institutions, especially programs in Haiti.
+She also has been director of university programs at Catholic Relief Services in Baltimore, where she also worked to strengthen the overseas mission programs of Catholic institutions, especially programs in Haiti.
 She has accompanied vulnerable communities and human rights workers in Haiti, Colombia, Palestine, Guatemala, the U.S.-Mexico border, and the former Soviet Union.
 She is the author of a book, Eyes from the Outside: Christian Mission in Zones of Violent Conflict, as well as several articles on Christian mission, and she is associate editor of the journal Missiology: An International Review.
 She holds a Master’s in International Affairs from Columbia University and a Doctor of Ministry degree, in cross-cultural ministry, from Catholic Theological Union.